 |---|---|---|---|---|

 The carrier fee never moves, so all your savings live in that platform column.
-That matters more than it looks: at Enterprise the platform rate drops well below the carrier fee itself, meaning further platform discounts have a shrinking effect on your all-in cost.
+That matters more than it looks: as negotiated Enterprise rates push the platform component down, the fixed carrier fee makes up more and more of the bill, meaning further platform discounts have a shrinking effect on your all-in cost.
 We'll come back to that.

 How tiers actually apply